 In a stand-alone mode the indexer can operate independent of the host computer.
 Once downloaded to the non-volatile memory, motion programs can be initiated from various types of operator interfaces, such as a keypad or touchscreen, or from a switch through the auxiliary I/O inputs.
 A stand-alone stepper motor control system is often packaged with a driver and power supply and optional encoder feedback for "closed loop" applications that require stall detection and exact motor position compensation.

 Many motion applications have more than one stepper motor to control.
 In such cases a multi-axis control system is available.
 A HUB 444 networking hub, for example, may have up to four stepper drives connected to it, with each drive connected to a separate stepper motor.
 The networking hub provides coordinated movement for applications requiring a high degree of synchronization, such as circular or linear interpolation.

 Choosing a Stepper Motor and Drive

 The choice of a step motor depends on the application's torque and speed requirements.
-Use the motor's torque-speed curve (found in each drive's specifications, example in figure C) to select a motor that will do the job.
-Every stepper drive in the Omegamation line shows the torque-speed curves for that drive's recommended motors.
+Use the motor's torque-speed curve (found in each drive's specifications) to select a motor that will do the job.
+Every stepper drive in the OMEGA line shows the torque-speed curves for that drive's recommended motors.
 If your torque and speed requirements can be met by multiple step motors, choose a drive based upon the needs of your motion system- step/direction, stand-alone programmable, analog inputs, microstepping- then choose one of the recommended motors for that drive.
 The recommended motor list is based on extensive testing by the manufacturer to ensure optimal performance of the step motor and drive combination.